Astrometric Calibration and Performance of the Dark Energy Spectroscopic Instrument Focal Plane: Optical Model

 In the vicinity of each GFA, a simplified, local version of the distortion model is used that covers just the GFA CCD and the adjacent GIFs.
 This model utilizes the as-designed optical model but also accounts for the fact that the GFAs are tilted and rotated due to the focal plane not being flat and that the surface of best focus is curved across the GFA.
 This local model omits the non-axisymmetric E mode static term, but this omission is largely rectified later in the definitions of various calibration constants for the GFA CCDs and GIFs.
 The local model is parametrized as a function of the ADC settings.

 While the corrector plus atmosphere is largely achromatic, it is not entirely so - there is a dependence of spot centroid on wavelength.
-This dependence is captured in a simple model consisting of $x,y$ offsets plus a radial polynomial, where the coefficients are a function of both wavelength and ADC settings.
+This dependence is captured in a simple model consisting of $x,y$ offsets plus a radial polynomial, where the coefficients are a function of both wavelength and ADC settings. {The maximum offset between the monochomatic and polychromatic centroids is about $13\mu$m at the GFA filter wavelength and $9\mu$m at the FVC filter wavelength.}

 The FVC images only the chief ray from a fiber, whereas the fiber itself images all rays falling on the primary mirror.
 For off-axis images, aberrations introduce an offset between the chief ray and the image centroid.
-A simple model that is comparable to that used for the differential chromatic aberration is used to account for this offset.
+A simple model that is comparable to that used for the differential chromatic aberration is used to account for this offset. {The maximum offset between the chief ray and centroid is about $11\mu$m at the FVC filter wavelength.}